ug2102047/TravelHubBD-Web/README.md

-# TravelHubBD

-A comprehensive travel and tourism website for Bangladesh, featuring tourist spots, hotel bookings, and destination information.
+# TravelHub Bangladesh - Web Platform 🇧🇩

+**Discover, Explore, and Book Your Perfect Bangladesh Adventure**

+TravelHub Bangladesh is a comprehensive travel and tourism platform designed to showcase the natural beauty, cultural heritage, and hospitality of Bangladesh.
+From the serene beaches of Cox's Bazar to the lush tea gardens of Sylhet, from the historic sites of Dhaka to the majestic Sundarbans - explore it all in one place!

-## Features
+## ✨ Key Features

+### 🏨 **Hotel Booking System**

-- 🏨 Hotel booking system with search and filtering
+- Advanced search and filtering by location, price, and amenities
-- 📍 Tourist spot information across all divisions of Bangladesh
+- Real-time availability checking
+- Detailed hotel information with multiple room types
+- Secure booking and confirmation process
+- Booking management dashboard

+### 📍 **Comprehensive Destination Guide**

+- **8 Divisions Covered**: Dhaka, Chittagong, Sylhet, Rajshahi, Khulna, Barisal, Rangpur, Mymensingh
+- **200+ Tourist Spots** with detailed information, images, and visitor reviews
-- 🗺️ Categorized destinations (Sea, Mountain, Forest, Historical Places, River, Worship Places)
+- **6 Categories**: Sea, Mountain, Forest, Historical Places, River, Worship Places
+- Interactive spot details with location, best visiting time, and activities

+### 👤 **User Experience**

-- 💝 Wishlist functionality
+- 💝 Wishlist functionality to save favorite spots and hotels
-- 👤 User profile management
-- 📧 Contact and support ticket system
+- ⭐ Review and rating system for hotels and destinations
-- ⭐ Hotel review system
+- 📧 Support ticket system for customer assistance
+- 🔐 Secure user authentication and profile management
+- 📱 Responsive design for mobile and desktop

+### 👨‍💼 **Admin Dashboard**

-- 👨‍💼 Admin dashboard for booking management
+- Complete booking management system
+- Customer message handling and response
+- Booking status updates and cancellation management
+- User activity monitoring

 ## Technologies Used